 Rizatriptan is used to treat the symptoms of migraine headaches (severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound and light).
 Rizatriptan is in a class of medications called selective serotonin receptor agonists.
-It works by narrowing blood vessels in the brain, stopping pain signals from being sent to the brain, and stopping the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.
+It works by narrowing blood vessels in the brain, stopping pain signals from being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.
 Rizatriptan does not prevent migraine attacks or reduce the number of headaches you have.

 Rizatriptan comes as a tablet and an orally disintegrating tablet to take by mouth.
-It should be taken at the first sign of a migraine headache.
-If you are at risk for heart disease and you have never taken rizatriptan before, you may need to take the first dose in your doctor's office.
-Usually only one dose is needed.
-If pain is not relieved with the first dose, your doctor may prescribe a second dose to be taken 2 hours after the first dose.
-Do not take more than 30 mg of rizatriptan in any 24-hour period.
-If you are also taking propranolol (Inderal), you should not take more than 15 mg of rizatriptan in any 24-hour period.
+It is usually taken at the first sign of a migraine headache.
+If your symptoms improve after you take rizatriptan but return after 2 hours or longer, you may take a second tablet.
+However, if your symptoms do not improve after you take rizatriptan, do not take a second tablet before calling your doctor.
+Your doctor will tell you the maximum number of tablets you may take in a 24-hour period.
 Follow the directions on the package or prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take rizatriptan exactly as directed.
 Do not take more or less of it or take it more often than directed by the package label or prescribed by your doctor.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.